geoserver/geoserver/doc/en/user/source/webadmin/tilecache/gridsets.rst

 Editing a gridset
 -----------------

-Clicking on an existing gridset will open it for editing.
+Click an existing gridset to open it for editing.
 Please note that the built-in gridsets cannot be edited.
 They can, however, be copied.

 .. figure:: img/editgridset.png
    :align: center